comsci-uwc-isak/unit-1-project-Irvinfang/README.md

 ### Script for installation
 The script below creates the folder structure for the application
 Steps:
-1.Move to Desktop
+1. Move to Desktop
-2.Create the CarRentalApp folder
+2. Create the CarRentalApp folder
-3.Go inside the folder and install the required folders ( database, scripts, test ) The following script creates the app folder and inside it creates two more folders
+3. Go inside the folder and install the required folders ( database, scripts, test ) The following script creates the app folder and inside it creates two more folders
 ```.sh
 #!/bin/bash